hyaluronidase (generic name)

 - infection in the area where injection is planned

-- an unusual or allergic reaction to hyaluronidase, sheep proteins, beef proteins, thimerosal, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to hyaluronidase, beef proteins, thimerosal, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant